Merit Systems Protection Board

 If the appellate board finds an improper adverse security clearance or access determination, it must separately determine whether reinstituting the security clearance or access determination is clearly consistent with national security, with any doubt resolved in favor of national security.
 The board may recommend, but may not order, reinstatement of the security clearance or access determination.
 Additionally, the board may recommend, but not order, reinstatement or the rehiring of a former employee.
 The board may order that the former employee be treated as though the employee were transferring from the most recent position held when seeking other federal employment.
 The agency would be required to take the actions ordered within 90 days, unless the DNI, Secretary of Defense, or Secretary of Energy determines that doing so would endanger national security.

-An individual who meets the definition of “employee” is entitled to certain procedural and appeal rights when he or she is the subject of an adverse action (e.g., removal, certain types of suspension, reduction in grade, reduction in pay, and furlough of 30 days or less).
+An individual who meets the definition of “employee” is entitled to certain procedural and appeal rights when he or she is the subject of an adverse action (such as removal, certain types of suspension, reduction in grade, reduction in pay, and furlough of 30 days or less).
 These rights include: at least 30 days’ advance written notice of the reason for a proposed adverse action; a reasonable time, but not less than seven days, to answer orally and in writing; the right to be represented by an attorney or other representative; a written decision and the specific reasons for the decision at the earliest practicable date; and a right to appeal to MSPB.
 Individuals who do not meet this definition are not afforded all of these rights.

-The appellant has the burden of proving by a preponderance of evidence that the Board has jurisdiction over his or her appeal (see 5 CFR 1201.56(a)(2)(I)).
+The appellant has the burden of proving by a preponderance of the evidence that the Board has jurisdiction over his or her appeal (see 5 CFR 1201.56(a)(2)(I)).

 The employees and others (for example, applicants for employment or annuitants in retirement benefits cases) who may appeal specific actions to the Board vary by the law and regulations governing the specific action.
 In general, employees who may appeal adverse actions are: